 I think my shoe has come off, ‘I’m never going to get that back.’
 I smile as I think of my shoe appearing out of the sky and mystifying the people or animals watching as it thuds into the ground.
 There is unearthly silence.
 I try to say that my shoe has gone, the instructor assures me the falling object I saw shooting past was just the cameraman.
 I look down.
 My shoes are still with me.
 We break through the clouds, the fields below lie in a peaceful patchwork of summer shades.
 Finally, my mind is clear, and I am lost in this beautiful moment.

 There is a thud, my bare knees hit the ground, there is a sharp pain there.
 I am winded as both our bodies hit the ground, mine beneath.
 My face hits the ground hard.
-My instructor releases his harness and climbs off me.
+My instructor quickly releases his harness and climbs off me.
 I hear voices, urgent, worried.
 I am rolled over, there are people standing over me, the sun flashes between them so I can’t see their faces.
 I still have no breath, the pain in my knees has eased.
 I can’t be paralysed, or dead.
 My legs are both there, my exposed knees are grazed and one side of my face is sore.
 My instructor used all his skill and experience to bring us in at a shallow angle.
 I’m elated because I have survived, but exhausted.
-I manage to say I’m ok to someone.
+Someone keeps asking if I am ok.
+I can only answer with a grunt, I don’t know myself yet.
+At least I am alive.
 The cameraman is back to capture the after-jump reaction.

 “How was it?” he asks.